Back-to-School Prep Guide

 - Use your kid's full name (first and last, or last initial), not just a first name

-- For kindergarten and early grades, add a small symbol or color/colour your kid can recognize before they can read their own name
+- For kindergarten and early grades, add a small symbol or colour your kid can recognize before they can read their own name

-Mabel’s Labels let you customize with exactly the name format, font, and icon that works for your family.
-Worth noting: their labels are easy to read even on small items like pencils and erasers.
+Mabel's Labels let you customize the name format, font, and icon that works for your family — and they're easy to read even on small items like pencils and erasers.

 What labels do teachers recommend for kindergarten?